xf00f/web3x/README.md

 ## Versioning

-Versioning works as in Lerna fixed mode:
+Versioning is managed manually, and follows the same pattern as Lerna fixed mode.
+Lerna is not used due to a [trilemma](https://github.com/lerna/lerna/issues/901) that the Lerna maintainer refuses to resolve:

-- A PR should contain the correctly modified `version.json` and package version numbers.
+- A PR should correctly modify `version.json` and package version numbers.
 - For minor or patch changes, the packages that changed need their version set to the new version in `version.json`.
 - For major version changes, all packages should have their version numbers set to the new version in `version.json`.
 - All changes across all packages are tracked in the [CHANGELOG](CHANGELOG.md).